bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.16.43 - 2025/08/19 =
+* Fix - Form field meta not saved when value was empty array (e.g. "All" group categories in Calendar settings)
+* Fix - Incorrect availability display after creating an event in the calendar editor
+* Dev - Improve compatibility with deposit plugins
+* Dev - Remove bookacti_booking_states_you_can_manually_change hook, use bookacti_change_booking_status_options instead

 = 1.16.42 - 2025/08/12 =
 * Tweak - Add an option in WooCommerce > Settings > Advanced to change the Bookings endpoint